Workers' Compensation

 To become a Board Certified Workers' Compensation Specialist in the State of Connecticut, attorneys must demonstrate a strong dedication to handling workers' compensation cases annually.
 This includes passing a comprehensive one-day exam and earning Continuing Legal Education Credits in workers' compensation law and ethics on a yearly basis.
 Additionally, recommendations from both lawyers representing injured workers and lawyers who represent insurance companies are required.

 As a Board Certified Workers' Compensation Specialist in Connecticut, I take great pride in maintaining these credentials, which position me among the esteemed group of approximately 50 lawyers in Connecticut who continuously meet these rigorous standards every year.
-If you have suffered an injury at work and are facing challenges in obtaining the rightful compensation and benefits you deserve, rest assured, I am here to provide assistance.
+If you have suffered an injury at work and are facing challenges in obtaining the rightful compensation and benefits you deserve, I am here to provide assistance.

 There are several benefits you may be entitled to claim under workers' compensation, including: